-Children living in separate homes are part of two households in two places can generally change household during the period in isolation.
-The child's general condition, care needs and whether others in the same household are part of a risk group must be considered very carefully before moving the child.
+Children living in separate homes are part of two separate households can generally change household during their isolation period.
+The general condition, the child's need for care and whether others in the same household are part of a risk group, must be considered very carefully before moving the child.

-Contact the municipal doctor if further clarification of these questions is required.
+Contact the municipal doctor if further clarification is needed.

 Caring for children and youth when others in the household are ill

-It is important that the child or young person receive their required care – even if the parent / caregiver has COVID-19.
-Similarly, if the child or young person has COVID-19 they will require care and assistance by the parent, caregiver or others – even f this means keeping a sufficient distance between the one/those who is ill and the one/those who is healthy is impossible.
+It is important that the child or young person receive necessary care – even if the parent / caregiver is ill with COVID-19.
+Similarly, if the child or young person has COVID-19 they will require care and assistance by the parent, caregiver or others – even if the result is that keeping a sufficient distance between the one/those who is ill and the one/those who is healthy is difficult.
 Solid routines for infection control is important in such situations.
 Read more about the advice for preventing infection at helsenorge.no.